 Household overcrowding is an indicator of potential deprivation and relative poverty, but can be difficult to define.
 A calculation has been undertaken using the number, age and gender of the residents of each household, together with the number of bedrooms in their houses (where known) and some assumptions about living arrangements (as no data is held regarding sizes of bedrooms or individual domestic arrangements).
-This gives figures that have been calculated on a consistent basis each year, but care should be taken when interpreting the absolute numbers.
-Of the households classified as overcrowded, approximately two-thirds were overcrowded by one person.
+The methodology used to calculate the figures has been updated in this publication to better align with similar figures from other jurisdictions.
+A range is given to reflect the potential for different domestic living arrangements.